Mobile Coverage Analysis using Crowdsourced Data: Methodology

-A key advantage of OC‑SVM is the soft boundary controlled by the hyperparameter \(\nu \in (0,1]\).
+A key advantage of OC-SVM is the soft boundary controlled by the hyperparameter \(\nu \in (0,1]\).
 The \(\nu\) parameter simultaneously sets an upper bound on the fraction of training errors (points allowed outside the learned support) and a lower bound on the fraction of support vectors.
 It controls the trade-off between overfitting (making the boundary too tight, excluding real coverage) and underfitting (making the boundary too loose, including false coverage).
 A small \(\nu\) yields a tighter boundary that may exclude some true coverage points, while a large \(\nu\) produces a looser boundary that may include false positives.
 Thus, \(\nu\) governs the model's sensitivity to outliers and the complexity of the learned support region.

-Meanwhile, the RBF width is also governed by \( \gamma \) in \(K(x,x^{\prime}) = \exp(-\gamma\lVert x-x^{\prime} \rVert^2) \).
-A large \(\gamma\) yields a narrow influence radius: each support vector only affects classification in its immediate vicinity, which allows the learned decision boundary to become sensitive and potentially overfitting to noise.
-A small \(\gamma\) produces a broad influence radius, where each support vector affects a large region.
-This leading to a smoother, more general boundary that may underfit fine spatial detail.
-Small \(\gamma\) produces a broad, smoother boundary that generalizes over larger spatial scales; large \(\gamma\) yields a complex boundary that can overfit local points.
+Meanwhile, the RBF width is governed by \( \gamma \) in \(K(x,x^{\prime}) = \exp(-\gamma\lVert x-x^{\prime} \rVert^2) \).
+A large \(\gamma\) yields a narrow influence radius, so each support vector only affects classification in its immediate vicinity and the learned decision boundary can become overly sensitive to noise.
+Conversely, a small \(\gamma\) produces a broad influence radius, allowing each support vector to influence a wide region and yielding a smoother, more general boundary that may underfit fine spatial detail.
+Selecting \(\gamma\) therefore sets the granularity of the learned surface.

-To select the best hyperparameters, we tune \((\nu, \gamma)\) by temporal cross validation using held‑out time slices.
-We partition the data into training and validation sets along the temporal dimension (e.g., train on January and validate on Feburary).
-This simulates real-world deployment where we want to predict future coverage based on past data.
-For each candidate \((\nu, \gamma)\) pair, we train the OC‑SVM on the training set and evaluate its performance on the validation set using metrics like recall (true positive rate) and precision (positive predictive value).
+To select the best hyperparameters, we tune \((\nu, \gamma)\) by temporal cross-validation using held-out time slices.
+We partition the data into training and validation sets along the temporal dimension (e.g., train on January measurements and validate on February).
+This simulates real-world deployment, where future coverage must be predicted from historical observations.
+For each candidate \((\nu, \gamma)\) pair, we train the OC-SVM on the training set and evaluate its performance on the validation set using metrics like recall (true positive rate) and precision (positive predictive value).
 We select the hyperparameters that yield the best trade-off between recall and precision on the validation set, ensuring robust generalisation to unseen data.